adam10414/wallies/readme.md

 ## Requirements:
-- Python 3.6+ installed on your machine.
+- [Python 3.6+](https://www.python.org/downloads/) installed on your machine.
 - You will likely want an account on https://wallhaven.cc/, and to save some custom search settings.
 These will be used when the script runs and pull in wall papers of your choosing.

 ## Installation:
 - Clone/download this repo locally.
 - In a terminal window navigate to this dir and run: `pip install -r requirements.txt`
+- Run the program independently at least once, see "How to use" section below.
-- Set this script to run every time you turn on your computer so you don't have to think about it again!
+- (Recommended) Set this script to run every time you turn on your computer so you don't have to think about it again!
+    - Windows:
+        1. See [this page](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) for tips on scheduling this to run every day.

+    - MacOS:
+        1. Open a terminal window, and navigate to the directory of this script.
+        2. Type `sudo chmod u+x job.sh`.
+        3. Enter your password.
+        4. Click the Apple in the top left corner > System Preferences > Users & Groups > Click your profile > Login Items
+        5. Click the lock on the bottom left corner, and ensure it's unlocked.
+(You may need to enter your password.)
+        6. Click the + symbol > find the directory where this script lives.
+        7. Double click job.sh.
+(Or just single click it and then click Add.)

 ## How to use: